DRIVEN BASE

 (Thousands of t-CO2)

-The calculations methods for Scope 1, Scope 2, and Scope 3 emissions were changed in fiscal 2021.
+The calculation methods for Scope 1, Scope 2, and Scope 3 emissions were changed in fiscal 2021.

 3. Fuel- and energy-related activities